My Role: Freelance UX/UI Consultant

 Symbols scale.
 Redundancy doesn't.

 Illustrations contained hundreds of duplicate elements.
 No symbols.
 No structure.
 We rebuilt them using nested symbols and optimized paths.
-From 730KB to 96KB.
-Same visual quality.

-40× smaller.
+Up to 17× smaller.
 Not through compression – through craftsmanship.
 Clean structure beats file size hacks.
 Always.

 Key Learnings